 A physiotherapy student with rheumatoid arthritis had difficulty taking notes and carrying out some physiotherapy treatment techniques.
 Disability services at her university were able to provide her with someone to take notes for her and a grant to buy an adapted laptop.
 Her lecturers were able to provide her with alternative treatment techniques to replace those that caused her discomfort.

-A social work student with dyslexia has adjustments to allow her to see lecture notes in advance, type written exams or use a scribe, and is given extra time to carry out any reading work.
+A podiatry student with dyslexia has adjustments to allow her to see lecture notes in advance, type written exams or use a scribe, and is given extra time to carry out any reading work.

 To find out more about the help and support that is available to you in the place of study you are applying to, contact their disability services.
 A range of other organisations and charities may also be able to provide you with information about other help and support that is available for your health condition or disability.
 An up-to-date list of contact details for a number of relevant bodies is available on our website.

 “I am profoundly deaf with a visual impairment and I was anxious about being able to keep up with the teaching programmes at university.
 After an assessment to determine my needs I was allocated a package of resources to help me.
 This meant that I could utilise a communication support worker who took notes for me and used sign language to convey anything I could not hear.
 I also was able to access a radio aid system which proved invaluable as I could control the volume of other people’s voices.
 With this support I was able to graduate with a first class degree.
 I am very proud of what I have managed to achieve and looking forward to gaining employment.”

 Continue to disclose your disability to your education provider